The Curriculum – David Lewis School

 The purple pathway at David Lewis School is based around a person centred and holistic curriculum for Students with Profound and Multiple Learning Difficulties.
 The key, core areas of the curriculum focus on Well-being, Communication, Social Relationships, Sensory, Physical, Cognition and Challenge, Self-Determination and Independence, and Creativity.
 PSHE-SRE is embedded throughout the curriculum.
 Students also have the opportunity to engage with work experience that is relevant to their level of learning and interests.

-Green Pathway – Pre KS1-4
+Green Pathway – Pre KS3-4

-The green pathway at David Lewis School is based around a semi-formal curriculum which is developmental in nature and open to individualisation.
+The green pathway at David Lewis is based around a semi-formal curriculum which is developmental in nature and open to individualisation.
 At the heart of the curriculum there is a focus on independence, thinking and problem solving, communication and play and leisure; as well as creative studies, physical wellbeing, the wider world, relationships and sex education and work experience from KS4 onwards.
 Elements of the core national curriculum subjects are embedded within lessons where appropriate.

 Blue Pathway – Pre KS 5-6 NC 4 and beyond